Page cover

 Each member of the department has a unique and distinct callsign used for identification.
 Every callsign consists of 4 elements, each with a specific purpose:

-• Letter: Identifies the .
+• Letter: Identifies the unit type.

 • Dash: Separates the two halves of the callsigns; can be omitted.